bluefroguk1/empire-dump/content/Wiki/Music/Outside in the Distance.md

 Here, beyond the weir, the water's turning black Broceliande stands spear in hand just to turn it back Oh how we keep your petty kingdoms well imbued
-But outside in the distance I hear something coming through Oh I said, outside in the distance there is something coming through.
+But [[Outside in the Distance|outside in the distance]] I hear something coming through Oh I said, [[Outside in the Distance|outside in the distance]] there is something coming through.
 Chorus
-And outside in the distance where your wardens won't go A child is standing vigil for a home he'll never know The bushes start a-rustling, so he paints his face with woe And whispers "This is the last of my show..."
+And [[Outside in the Distance|outside in the distance]] where your wardens won't go A child is standing vigil for a home he'll never know The bushes start a-rustling, so he paints his face with woe And whispers "This is the last of my show..."